algebuckina/portfolio/_posts/2024-01-16-wood-keyboard.md

 ## Looking to Open Source

-While doing some research, I stumbled across [this resource on github](keyblist) which had a bunch of open source keyboards, cases and PCBs and found that the [Garbert](garbert) is very similar to what I wanted to create and had an MIT licence which means I could use it for commercial use.
+While doing some research, I stumbled across [this resource on github](keyblist) which had a bunch of open source keyboards, cases and PCBs and found that the [Garbert](garbert) is very similar to what I wanted to create and had an MIT license which means I could use it for commercial use.
 I was considering doing this, but I didn't want to make a 60% keyboard, neither did I want a screen or knob as it might drive the more mainstream market away.
 I'm also way too proud to just use someone elses design.

 ![Garbert keyboard render](https://raw.githubusercontent.com/KoBussLLC/grabert-hardware/main/doc/grabert_white_canvas_angled.jpg)